wizeline/qa-buddy-program-alejandro-serrano/README.md

 ## Wizeline QA Buddy Program - Alejandro Serrano
 This repository contains the implementation of a Proof of concept which includes backend and frontend automated test cases.
+The System Under Test is the [Todoist](https://todoist.com/) website.
 This excercise is part of the QA Buddy Program at Wizeline.
-The intention of the challenge is to learn new technologies and apply our knowledge as well.
+The intention of the challenge is to learn new technologies, apply our knowledge, and have fun.

 ### Table of contents
  * [Getting Started](#getting-started)<br>